wipu/iwant-demo/README.md

     as-iwant-demo-developer/with/bash/iwant/side-effect/eclipse-settings/effective

-Now that you have the Eclipse settings generated, you can import the projects to Eclipse (don't copy them to the workspace, just import).
+Now that you have the Eclipse settings generated, you can import the projects to Eclipse.
+(Don't copy them to the workspace, just import.)

 Modules `iwant-demo-wsdef` and `iwant-demo-wsdefdef` define the build, and the rest of the modules are production modules.
-Your first entrypoint to the build is `IwantDemoWorkspaceModuleProvider` (Use shift-ctrl-T to open it with Eclipse.)
+Your first entrypoint to the build is `IwantDemoWorkspaceModuleProvider`.
+(Use shift-ctrl-T to open it with Eclipse.)
 It defines the actual build module.
 The entrypoint to the build, defined as string here, is `IwantDemoWorkspaceFactory`.
 From that you can navigate your way with ctrl-click.

 ## Studying test coverage (aka "running the tests")